⚡ Quick Verdict:

 ✅ Pros

-- Text-based editing makes audio editing feel easy
+- Text-based editing makes audio editing as easy as editing a doc

 ❌ Cons

-- Some users report crashes and stability issues
+- Some users report stability issues and occasional crashes

 What is Podcastle?